Business Operating Model

 Part 1 – INTRODUCTION & PRÉCIS

-1. The RNRU was founded in 1906 to administer the playing of rugby union in the Royal Navy.
+1. The Royal Navy Rugby Union (RNRU) was founded in 1906 to administer the playing of rugby union in the Royal Navy.
 Its home is HMS TEMERAIRE and the Burnaby Road playing facilities in Portsmouth.

-2. The RNRU is both a Constituent Body (CB) of the Rugby Football Union and an incorporated registered charity, both of which have a bearing on the governance structures and day to day management of the club.
+2. The RNRU is both a National Constituent Body (NCB) of the Rugby Football Union (RFU) and an incorporated registered charity, both of which have a bearing on the governance structures and day to day management of the club.

 3. The RNRU has 2 RFU Voting Clubs* - United Services Portsmouth and Devonport Services and there are 37 ships and establishments across the Navy who regularly play rugby and are registered with RFU as non-voting clubs.
 A further 11 teams**, playing less regularly are subsumed into umbrella clubs.
-The RN fields five representative teams: Senior XV, U23, Women, Veterans (colloquially known as the Mariners) and Sevens (colloquially known as the Sharks).
+The RN fields five representative teams: Senior Men's XV, Senior Women's XV, U23, Veterans (colloquially known as the Mariners) and Sevens (colloquially known as the Sharks).

-4. In addition a President’s XV is selected to play in specific tournaments or invitational matches, from season 17/18 a Women’s Development XV has stood up operating under the same premise as the Presidents, along with a Women Sevens side during the Summer months.
-The culmination of the season is the Inter-Services championship including the prestigious Army v Navy fixture held at Twickenham.
+4. In addition, a Men’s Academy and Women’s Development side are selected to play in specific tournaments or invitational matches, along with both Men’s and Women’s Sevens sides (Stingrays and Makos) during the summer months.
+The culmination of the season is the Inter-Services championship including the prestigious Men’s and Women’s Army v Navy fixtures held at Twickenham.
 Although the first of these matches took place in 1878, the fixture became annual and part of the Inter-Service (IS) Competition in 1907; this was expanded to include the Royal Air Force in 1920.
-The Navy has won the Inter-Services Championship 20 times.
+The Men’s Senior XV has won the Inter-Services Championship 21 times.
+The Women’s Inter Service Competition was introduced in 2003 and, when contested, has been won by the Army, apart from 2019 when won by the RAF.

 * Clubs playing in a formally recognised league ad granted specific voting rights within the RFU.